Ayagoumi/Ayagoumi/README.md

 ### Check out my portfolio at [Agoumi.me](https://agoumi.me)
 <br/>

-### I am a <b>Front-End Developer 🕸️</b> & Alumni 🎓 from [1337 Coding School](https://1337.ma) 🏛.
+### I am a <b>Front-End Developer 🕸️</b>.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨, Currently exploring the world of decentralization.
 <br/>

 </div>